bobanetwork/boba_legacy/boba_documentation/developer/erc721-bridge.md

 <figure><img src="../../.gitbook/assets/Artboard 3.png" alt=""><figcaption></figcaption></figure>

-### CASE 1 - Native L1 NFT - Bridge NFTs from Ethereum to Boba
+### CASE 1 - Native L1 NFT - Bridge NFTs from Layer 1 to Boba

 First, users transfer their NFT to the L1 NFT Bridge, starting with an approval.